prikhi/pencil/docs/source/devguide/tutorial/drawingsketchlines.rst

 Drawing Sketchy Lines
 =====================

 Users may want to work with sketchy shapes to create draft notes.
-So Pencil supports drawing sketchy line besides providing a stencil contains many basic sketchy shapes.
+So Pencil supports drawing sketchy lines in addition to providing a stencil that contains many basic sketchy shapes.

 .. image:: ../../images/Main_html_m48d4f82c.png